jcornaz/bevy-jam-2/README.md

 The game is played on a grid of squared cells.
 A cell can be harvested at most once.
-Cells may also be "harvested" or "destroyed" by enemies. (birds eating the crops, falling meteors, etc.)
+Cells may also be "harvested" or "destroyed" by enemies.

-Difficulty gradually increases over time by having more enemies spawning, and fewer crops to harvest.
+Difficulty gradually increases over time as there is fewer crop to harvest.
 The game ends on player death, showing a score that is the quantity of the harvested crop.

 ### Controls

 * Use WASD or the arrow keys to change the direction of the combine (the combine advances automatically and cannot be stopped)
 * Aim with the mouse and shoot with left-click

-### Potential names for the game

-* The great harvest
-* The last harvest
-* Harvest for your life
-* Crop is ammo

 ## MSRV